 What to expect at the life insurance medical exam

-Once you submit your application, your insurer will send a medical professional to your home or office.
+Once you submit your application, your insurer will send a medical professional to your home or office to complete a medical exam.
 You can’t have your own doctor perform the exam, but you can choose the time and place.
 The whole thing usually takes around 30 minutes.

 The medical professional will start by asking about your personal and family’s health history.
 They’ll then conduct a physical exam, which may include: